Allocations/api-docs/docs/in-progress/create-investor-passport.md

 - `title` - The title of the individual signing on behalf of an Entity.
 - `representative` - The name of the individual signing on behalf of the Entity.

-If the investor is from the United States, then a `state` field is also required.
+If the investor is from the United States, then a `us_state` field is also required.

 Additionally, arbitrary `metadata` can be provided and stored with the Investor Passport record.
 This is useful for storing additional data like identifiers from your own database.